550.5 Income Excluded in Computing Eligibility

 The CAO must exclude payments made under Section 312(d) of the Disaster Relief Act of 1974, amended by Section 105(i) of the Disaster Relief and Emergency Assistance Amendments of 1988.
 These payments are made as a result of an emergency or major disaster.

 Pub.
-L. 93-288 and Pub.
-L. 100-707
+L. 93-288

 NOTE: Disaster Unemployment Assistance is considered federal major disaster and emergency assistance and is an excluded payment.

-Exception: The CAO must exclude most, but not all, Federal Emergency Management Assistance (FEMA) funds.
+Exception: The CAO must exclude most, but not all, Federal Emergency Management Agency (FEMA) funds.
 For example, some payments to homeless individuals for rent, mortgage, food, or utilities in the absence of an emergency or disaster are not excluded.

 The CAO must exclude payments made under the Child Care Works program issued to pay for child care.